cockroachdb/docs/v21.1/performance-best-practices-overview.md

 toc: true
 ---

-This page provides best practices for optimizing SQL performance in CockroachDB.
+This page provides best practices for optimizing query performance in CockroachDB.

 {{site.data.alerts.callout_success}}
 For a demonstration of some of these techniques, see [Performance Tuning](performance-tuning.html).
 For guidance on deployment and data location techniques to minimize network latency, see [Topology Patterns](topology-patterns.html).